-The Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA") prescribes a oneyear period of limitations for the filing of habeas petitions by state prisoners, which begins to run from the latest of:
+The Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA") was signed into law by the President on April 23, 1996, and habeas petitions filed in federal courts after this date must comply with the AEDPA's requirements.
+See generally Lindh v.
+Murphy, 521 U.S. 320, 336 (1997).
+AEDPA prescribes a one-year period of limitations for the filing of habeas petitions by state prisoners, which begins to run from the latest of: